AlignmentResearch/go_attack/configs/examples/README.md

 adversary (including with `kubernetes/evaluate-loop.sh`), you will need to set the KataGo config parameters `forceAllowNoResultPredictions = true` and `noResultUtility = -1.6` for the adversary.

+## `big-adversary`

+The big adversary is warmstarted from `attack-may23`, so follow the same instructions as for `continuous-adversary`, but use the `configs/examples/big-adversary-curriculum.json` curriculum config.

 ## Iterated adversarial training